Email Signup Forms: 14 Places to Add Them for Higher Conversions

 These templates are designed to increase your conversion rate and boost engagement on your site.

-You’d be surprised how many email signups you can eke out when you make just one last attempt.
+You’d be surprised how many email signups you can gain when you make just one last attempt.

-Exit-intent popups detect when a visitor is about to leave your site and present your signup form to them right at that critical moment.
+Exit-intent popups detect when a visitor is about to leave your site.
+Exiting visitors will then see your signup form right at that critical moment.

-It’s perfect for growing your email list, building your social media followers, boosting SEO, reducing cart abandonment (for eCommerce stores), and much more!
+These popups are perfect for growing your email list, building your social media followersreducing cart abandonment (for eCommerce stores), and much more!

-Exit-intent popups aren’t just effective, but they give you one last chance to serve your potential customers and, in doing so, will increase the user experience (UX) across your site.
+Exit-intent popups aren’t just effective.
+They give you one last chance to serve your potential customers and, in doing so, will increase the user experience (UX) across your site.

 Be sure to limit the number of form fields, though, as you’re engaging with people who were prepared to leave your site.
-That means you should limit the information you ask to name and email address only.
+That means you should limit the information you ask to just their email address and possibly their name.

 How To Add an Exit-Intent® Popup to Your Site